Asor-Development/Appian/Projects/BurgersAndMore/README.md

 - allows you to index into the related record types

 _________________________________

-## Interfaces
+## Site Interfaces
 - `BAM_LandingPage`
+    - when the button is clicked the process start by navigating you to the `BAM_OrderMilestone`
+- `BAM_OrderMilestone`
+    - `BAM_PlaceOrderHeader`
+    - **Step 1**
+        - `BAM_Menu`
+            - `BAM_MenuNavigationList`
+                - Contains no Interfaces
+            - `BAM_MenuItemsList`
+                - `ATF_CategoryItemsList`
+                    - Contains no Interfaces
+        - `BAM_Cart`
+            - Contains no Interfaces

+## `BAM_LandingPage`
 - columsLayout with two columns that each contain a billboardLayout
 - the first column billboardLayout contains a `Place Order` button created with a card layout
-        - cardLayout contains a linkField component, that uses the startProcessLink function to start the process of placing an order
+- cardLayout contains a linkField component, display as a button, that uses the startProcessLink function to start the process of placing an order by opening the `BAM_OrderMilestone`

+## `BAM_OrderMilestone`
+- uses a milestone component to display each step in the ordering process
+- **Step 1: Create Order** uses a column layout with two columns
+    - **Column One**
+        - `BAM_Menu` interface that takes the cart rule input
+        - the cart rule input contains a list of items placed into the cart
+    - **Column Two**

+    - **Step 2: Review Cart** uses
+    - **Step 3: Provide Payment** uses

+## `BAM_Menu`
-        - when the button is clicked the process start by navigating you to the menu
+- `local!activeCategory` is used to hold the active category
-- `BAM_Menu`
+- `local!categoryListNav` is used to hold
-    - Expression Rule: `BAM_NavigationList`
+    - **Expression Rule:** `BAM_NavigationList`
         - return a list of navigation items containing all category name
-        - passed to the `categoryListNav` local variable
+- **Interface:** `BAM_MenuNavigationList`, navigation containing all categories
+- **Interface:** `BAM_MenuItemsList`, a list of items for the specified category

-    - Interface: `BAM_MenuNavigationList`
+## `BAM_MenuNavigationList`
 - uses a the forEach function to display navigation containing all categories
 - has two rule inputs `categoryListNav` and `activeCategory`, the values are passed in via local variables `categoryListNav` and `activeCategory`

-    - Interface: `BAM_MenuItemsList`
+## `BAM_MenuItemsList`
 - uses the match function to return a list of items for the specified category
+    - value is **Rule Input:** `activeCategory`
+    - whenTrue: `activeCategory` is null or empty
+    - then: a text field("Please enter a integer for active category section")
+    - default: uses the choose function to display the appropiate items list using the `ATF_CategoryItemsList`

         - has three rule inputs `categoryListNav` and `activeCategory`, the values are passed in via local variables `categoryListNav` and `activeCategory`
         - the third rule input `cart` gets its value from a rule input
+        - the rule input value is passed down from the `BAM_OrderMilestone` interface cart rule input
+        - the cart rule input contains a list of items placed into the cart

+## `ATF_CategoryItemsList`
+- **Expression Rule:** `ATF_ItemsList`
+    - takes a categoryID and returns all the items within that category
+    - value is stored in local variable `items`
+- the match function is used to handle what happens when `local!items` is null/empty and when it has avalue
+    - value is **Rule Input:** `local!items`
+    - whenTrue: `local!items` is null or empty
+    - then: a text field("There are not items for this Category")
+    - whenTrue: `local!items` has a value
+    - then: a forEach function is used to display each item in `local!items`

 BAM_GetItemQuantity
         takes an item and counts how many their are in the shopping carrt